SNES programming tutorial. Example 7.

 Of course, the x and y values are changing.
 Those are defined as variables in the zero page (direct page).

-I copy these to the obj1 obj2 stuff, and then call check_collision, which sets the “collision” variable to 0 or 1.
+I copy these to the obj1 obj2 stuff, and then call Check_Collision, which sets the “collision” variable to 0 or 1.
 If collision is true, we bounce the ball.
+This collision check is for 8 bit positions only, and assumes that no object goes off the screen at all.
+The code won’t work right at the very edges of the screen.

 I’m also drawing the sprites each frame.
-That uses the oam_meta_spr function to read from a metasprite data set in metasprites.asm.
+That uses the OAM_Meta_Spr library function to read from a metasprite data set in metasprites.asm.
+I used SPEZ (my sprite editor tool) to generate this file.

 lda #.loword(Meta_00) ;left paddle